nguyenrtm/hotelbooking-server/README.md

-# hotelbooking-server
+# Backend server for Android mobile app for hotel booking.

 Backend server for an Android hotel booking mobile app.
 Built with NodeJS, Firestore.
-Testes with Chai.
+Tested with Chai.

 ## Contributors
 1. Tran Nam Dan